AshuOPragmatikosThrylos/LLD-Problems/OOPS/Aryan Mittal/notes.md

   a) can have only static members
   b) constructors cannot initialise static members

-Method in interfaces - public abstract (unless default, static, or private; note not final)
+- Method in interfaces - public abstract (unless default, static, or private; note not final)
+- IMP
+   * if its default => not abstract => 2 interfaces with same name/signature default method could cause diamond problem
+   * but Java throws compilation error and forces override

 2. Can abstract class implement an interface?
 Usecase?
  - yes